Do kefir’s pro-immunity benefits live up to the hype?

 The bacteria in kefir produce a structural sugar called kefiran.

-- In a 2010 study with rabbits, researchers found that kefiran had such a profound anti-inflammatory effect that it could even prevent atherosclerosis.8
+- In a 2010 study with rabbits, researchers found that kefiran had such a profound anti-inflammatory effect that it could even help prevent atherosclerosis.6

-Two 2016 studies compounded on this growing body of research, proving that kefir could reduce insulin resistance and inflammation in cases of metabolic syndrome and inhibit tumor growth to serve as a potential breast cancer treatment.17,18 These studies tie in with what we believe to be the most impressive kefir benefit of all — a 2016 review highlighted kefir’s ability to modulate the immune system by supporting populations of good bacteria in the gut, from which all other health benefits stem.19 A healthy gut is the gateway to robust immunity.
+More research proves that kefir could help reduce insulin resistance and inflammation in cases of metabolic syndrome and help inhibit tumor growth to serve as a potential breast cancer treatment.15,16 These studies tie in with what we believe to be the most impressive kefir benefit of all — kefir’s ability to modulate the immune system by supporting populations of good bacteria in the gut, from which all other health benefits stem.17

 Kefir is traditionally made with kefir grains.
 Kefir grains are not grains at all but pearly, gummy beads that grow over time.
 These gummy beads are what inoculate dairy, coconut milk, or coconut water.
 Kefir grains are visible colonies of symbiotic bacteria and yeast that have built a biofilm — or gummy matrix.

 Unfortunately, not all bacteria and yeast are beneficial.